-This might be helpful.
+This might be helpful as you begin to move through addiction step three.
 Allow God to meet you where you are.
 Those are acceptable ground rules to God, as He demonstrates His willingness to accept us just as we are, which is recorded in countless passages of Scripture.
 After all, when you meet another person are you not doing the same thing?
 You say, “Tell me about yourself.”
 They ask you the same thing.
 Maybe you don’t know God, or don’t understand God, or maybe you’re afraid of God.
 You might just say, “I’ll give you a chance.”
 As you go along, you discover for yourself who God is.

 Allowing the relationship to take shape is important, as opposed to having somebody ram facts down your throat and expect you follow some list of rules and regulations.
 God didn’t force Himself on you, and He’s willing to go at your pace.
 Jesus said, “Here I am.
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with him and he with me.”
 See, you’re building a relationship and within that relationship there is respect and trust laid down as the cornerstones.
 As you begin to experience God in a relationship, everything you have heard, everything you thought, will take on a new form, a new dimension.
 It becomes real to you.

 No longer are you thinking of God as some far away, transcendent being, but as a close, personal friend.
 You will discover a loving, caring and compassionate God, who will not withhold anything from you, but rather give you everything He has.
 This God loves you and demonstrated that love by sending His one and only son to earth to pay the penalty for every wrong thought, word or deed we ever committed.